asimakiskydros/University-Projects/Neural Networks - Deep Learning/README.md

 3. Use a Radial Basis Function NN OR a Hebbian Learning Network OR an Autoencoder to predict the chosen dataset or, in the case of autoencoders, to reconstruct the same or some different dataset like MNIST.
-   *... info concerning the first two options, I picked the autoencoder...*
    Use the Autoencoder to reconstruct the next digit from the one given as input.
 Alternatively/Moreover, implement an adder, such that the autoencoder reconstructs a pair of images representing the sum of the pair of images given as input.
 Compare its performance with image reconstruction through PCA.
 Provide train-test scores, test different